JordyAaldering/jordyaaldering.github.io/README.md

 ```
 @inproceedings{type-patterns,
-  author={Aaldering, Jordy and Scholz, Sven-Bodo and Gastel, Bernard van},
+  author={Aaldering, Jordy and Scholz, Sven-Bodo and van Gastel, Bernard},
   title={Type Patterns: Pattern Matching on Shape-Carrying Array Types},
   booktitle={Proceedings of the 35th Symposium on Implementation and Application of Functional Languages},
   publisher={Association for Computing Machinery},